Fancy Photo Lenses: Do You Really Need Stabilisation, Coatings, and Focusing Motors?

 David Bode created the video course that includes this lesson.
 Dave is an expert on video and audio production, and he lives in the upstate NY area.
 He works as a camera operator, editor, inventor, motion graphics designer, recording engineer, and studio musician.

-Marie Gardiner wrote the text version of this lesson and it was edited and published by Jackson Couse.
+Marie Gardiner wrote the text version of this lesson and it was and published by Jackson Couse.
 Jackson is a photographer and the editor of the Photo & Video section of Envato Tuts+.
 He lives in Canada.